 One danger of BDD is that it will turn into an eating disorder, anxiety, depression, OCD, or some other mental health issue.
 If your teen feels that they have no control over how a certain part of their body looks, an eating disorder might follow as an effort to gain control.
 Over time, BDD can cause social anxiety, too.
 As the individual tries to avoid being seen by others, they might feel more and more panicked about social interactions and do whatever they can to avoid them.

 In severe cases, body dysmorphic disorder can cause depression.
-Symptoms of depression include:
+Signs of depression include:

 - Losing interest in formerly enjoyed activities